 Trained as a journalist in her home town of Plymouth, Angela worked for both BBC Plymouth and the ITV station Westward Television before joining BBC National News in 1973.
 She was appointed the first woman journalist newsreader in 1975 and made two memorable appearances in the Morecambe and Wise Christmas Shows.

 Angela was a founder member of the commercial breakfast service TV-am in 1982 and in 1984 moved to America to work for CBS in Boston.

 She has presented a wide variety of programmes from hard news and current affairs, to quiz shows and magazine programmes for both BBC and Commercial radio and television.
 Titles include Come Dancing; Top Gear, the Antiques Roadshow, Masterteam, Crufts Championship, Holiday Hit Squad and The Holiday Programme.

-She currently presents BBC's Rip-Off Britain and reports for The One Show on BBC One reporting from various locations across the UK.
-She also lends her voice as question master on the hit BBC One game show The Wall, with Danny Dyer – which has been commissioned for a second series..
+She currently presents BBC’s Rip-Off Britain and reports for The One Show on BBC One reporting from various locations across the UK.
+Angela also presents BBC One’s HealthCheck UK Live, offering health advice and tips, as well as companionship as the UK endures a quarantine as a result of the COVID-19 crisis.
+She also lends her voice as question master on the hit BBC One game show The Wall, with Danny Dyer.

 Angela has also presented the highly acclaimed BBC One programme How to Stay Young.
 In the first series Angela investigated how we can keep our brains and bodies fit and healthy.
 Angela also presented the second series where she investigated the latest experiments and research that could help put the brakes on the ageing process.
 Angela also presented the BBC One documentary, The Truth About Dementia, which saw her go on a very personal investigation looking into the little known brain disease.